-PaperCut will assign each person an allotment of 1,000 pages, which is based on the average number of pages printed by Wellesley students per semester.
-Each time you print, pages are deducted fro this number.
+PaperCut assigns each person an allotment of 1,000 pages, which is based on the average number of pages printed by Wellesley students per semester.
+Each time you print, pages are deducted from this number.

 What happens when I run out of pages?

 See Can I track my printer usage? below to see your current balance.